Jon Stewart's return to 'The Daily Show' seemed familiar to those who missed him during his absence - ExBulletin

 He talked about Biden aides who thought it was a good idea for him to turn down a Super Bowl interview in favor of a TikTok appearance: fire everyone.

-Stewart showed recordings of administration officials, like Vice President Kamala Harris and other Democrats, testifying to Biden's toughness and suggested it might be a good idea to film the president in these meetings so so that the public can see it.
+Stewart showed recordings of administration officials like Vice President Kamala Harris and other Democrats testifying to Biden's sharpness and suggested it might be a good idea to film the president in these meetings so that the public can see it.

 Yet Stewart also used a tightly edited videotape of Donald Trump and his family during his depositions, claiming they couldn't remember things to counter the idea that Biden is the only one showing problems of memory during legal proceedings also under pressure.
 The Daily Show even found one in which Trump said he didn't remember talking about how good his memory was.